ampproject/amphtml/contributing/building-a-bento-video-player.md

 > ⚠️ Components may **not** embed scripts from a third-party location into host documents.
 If a third-party script is absolutely required, like on `<amp-ima-video>`, it must be inserted in an intermediate iframe, which we call a **proxy frame**.
 >
 > Proxy frames on Bento have not yet been tested as video player components, so they're not covered in this guide.
-If you wish to use one, please get in touch with `@alanorozco` via a Github issue or on Slack.
+If you wish to use one, please get in touch with `@alanorozco` via a Github issue or on on [Slack](https://bit.ly/amp-slack-signup) in the [`#contributing` channel](https://amphtml.slack.com/messages/C9HRJ1GPN/).

 ### Forwarding `ref`